Kulanada

-Kulanada is a village in the district of Pathanamthitta bordering with Alappuzha district in Kerala state within India.
+Kulanada is a village in the district of Pathanamthitta, bordering with Alappuzha district in Kerala state within India.
 Kulanada assumed its name from the combination of words "Kulam" and "Nada".
 Kulam meaning pond and Nada meaning the temple where the king of Pandalam worshiped.

 The Kulanada village has population of 21,217 of which 9777 are males while 11440 are females as per Population Census 2011.

-BJP is the current ruling party in Kulanada Panchayath and chithira is the newly elected president of panchayath.
+LDF is the current ruling party in Kulanada Panchayath and Paul Rajan is the newly elected president of panchayath.

 Malayalam is the Local Language spoken here.

 Location

 Nearby places are Pandalam, Omalloor and Aranmula.
-The temple which is famous for Uri Vazhipadu,Ulanadu Sreekrishna Swami Temple is located in Kulanada village.
+The temple which is famous for Uri Vazhipadu, Ulanadu Sreekrishna Swami Temple is located in Kulanada village.
 The closest railway station is Chengannur (13 KM).
 Close Airports are Thiruvananthapuram (approximately 110 KM) or Cochin (approximately 140 KM).